ieviev/resharp/README.md

 - fail-loud behavior: capacity / lookahead overflow returns `Err` instead of silently degrading

 RE# supports `is_match` and `find_all`.
 No single-match `find`/`captures`, apart from a few special cases like `find_anchored`.
 See [docs/api.md](docs/api.md) and [docs/features.md](docs/features.md).
-(Capture groups exist behind an experimental feature flag, not recommended for production; see [docs/api.md](docs/api.md).)

 ## Syntax extensions